Help on how to answer some of the most common ESL interview questions so you can land your dream job.

 Remember to ask what the next step is in the process and when you are likely to hear from them.
 And don’t forget to thank the interviewer for their time!

 Still think you need help?
-Just ESL Resumes can help you with all your resume, cover letter, introduction video and practice interview needs.
+Just ESL Resumes can help you with all your resume, cover letter, introduction video and LinkedIn profile needs.

 This is what one ESL teacher had to say “I am a high school teacher in a past life, but had no idea what should be included in my resume for ESL jobs.
 Just ESL Resumes helped me land two interviews from two applications.”